ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     protected _finalizeAndMerge(target: JsonObject, state: JsonEditorState): DetailedResult<JsonObject, JsonEditFailureReason>;
     // @internal (undocumented)
     protected static _getDefaultOptions(options?: Partial<IJsonEditorOptions>): Result<IJsonEditorOptions>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static getDefaultRules(options?: IJsonEditorOptions): Result<IJsonEditorRule[]>;
+    static getDefaultRules(options?: IJsonEditorOptions): Result<IJsonEditorRule[]>;
     // @internal (undocumented)
     protected _mergeClonedProperty(target: JsonObject, key: string, newValue: JsonValue, state: JsonEditorState): DetailedResult<JsonValue, JsonEditFailureReason>;